 Semrush — This is another SEO tool that provides massive amounts of organic data, but it has one really useful capability: you can use it to simulate traffic flow and analyze it.
 If you’re taking on a new project, this can be insanely helpful when looking for abnormal spikes or drops in traffic.
 The former in particular can be an indicator that a website had been using some of the spammy techniques that got spanked by Hummingbird or Panda.
 Intentional or not, and it can often be the latter, it’s a good thing to know when developing your initial strategy.

 Powtoon — Video is massively useful for engagement, SEO, and connecting with mobile users.
 Many people out there bank significant dividends from their YouTube channels, and most of them will tell you that the real money is in the pre-roll ads.
 Shooting a video that doesn’t look cheap costs a good bit, usually out of the budget range of the average small company, that’s why so many companies take the great budgeting tips here to improve their finances.
-Powtoon is an easy way of creating professional-looking animated videos that can be used for business, including pre-roll ads.
-Here’s the real kicker — it’s free!
+More about the author, it states that you can process your loan through online without any hassle.

 Compfight — I’ve written numerous articles about using Creative Commons images to illustrate your blog posts.
 Compfight lets you search Flickr for only those images that are licensed for commercial use.
 Even better, it automatically generates the proper required attribution for you.
 (See the image credit on this page to see the output; it looks beautiful.)
 This is one of my new favorite free tools!

-Do you have a favorite tool for working with your online content?
+Do you have a favorite tool for working with your online content? or do you prefer to hire a company like the Search Engine Optimization Tokyo agency?
 Share it with us in the comments below!